kean/Nuke/README.md

 ### Request Dedupication

 By default `ImagePipeline` combines the requests for the same image (but can be different processors) into the same task.
 The task's priority is set to the highest priority of registered requests and gets updated when requests are added or removed to the task.
-The task only gets cancelled when all the registered requests are.
+The task only gets canceled when all the registered requests are.

 > Deduplication can be disabled using `ImagePipeline.Configuration`.